- Roughly 295,000 residents are enrolled in Medicare in Hawaii.

 Outpatient prescription drugs are not covered by Original Medicare.
 However, Medicare beneficiaries can get coverage for prescription drugs via a Medicare Advantage plan that includes integrated Medicare Part D coverage, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Medicare Part D prescription drug plan (a Medicare PDP).

-As of mid-2020, there were 72,585 people with Medicare in Hawaii who were covered by stand-alone Medicare Part D plans.
-Another 128,545 beneficiaries had Medicare Part D coverage integrated with their Medicare Advantage plans, so the majority of Part D coverage in Hawaii is provided via Medicare Advantage plans as opposed to stand-alone Medicare Part D plans (most Medicare Advantage plans include Part D coverage; stand-alone Medicare Part D plans are usually used to supplement Original Medicare, since it never includes prescription coverage).
+As of October 2022, there were 70,828 people with Medicare in Hawaii who were covered by stand-alone Medicare Part D plans.
+Another 147,032 beneficiaries had Medicare Part D coverage integrated with their Medicare Advantage plans, so the majority of Part D coverage in Hawaii is provided via Medicare Advantage plans as opposed to stand-alone Medicare Part D plans (most Medicare Advantage plans include Part D coverage; stand-alone Medicare Part D plans are usually used to supplement Original Medicare, since it never includes prescription coverage).

 Medicare Part D enrollment is an option when a person first submits their Medicare application in Hawaii, or when they lose access to other creditable drug coverage (e.g., they retire and lose the drug coverage that they had when employed).
 The annual open enrollment period that runs from October 15 to December 7 each year is also an opportunity for Medicare beneficiaries to sign up for a Part D plan or switch to a different Part D plan.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Hawaii?

 Many Medicare beneficiaries receive financial assistance through Medicaid with the cost of Medicare premiums, prescription drug expenses, and services not covered by Medicare – such as long-term care.